-Pregnant with Twins
+Pregnant With Twins

 As you know there are identical twins which look exactly the same and are always of the same sex and there are fraternal twins who do not exactly resemble each other and could be a boy and a girl.
-What are the chances of conceiving twins and what factors determine this?
+But what are the chances of conceiving twins and what factors determine this?

-Less common types, identical or monozygotic twins arise from a single fertilized egg that divides into two.
-A zygote normally grows into an amnion that will form the amniotic membrane or the water bag, the chorion that will form the placenta and the embryo that will grow into a foetus.
-Depending on when a monozygote divides there are types of monozygotic twins:
+Fraternal or dizygotic twins (the more commonly seen types) result from the fertilisation of two separate eggs.
+The less common types—identical or monozygotic twins—arise from a single fertilized egg that divides into two.
+A zygote normally grows into an amnion that forms the amniotic membrane or the water bag and the chorion that forms the placenta and the embryo that grow into a foetus.
+Depending on when monozygotic divides, there are different types of monozygotic twins:

 Early Signs and Symptoms of a Twin Pregnancy

 The symptoms of a twin pregnancy will vary from a woman to woman, but most pregnant women have similar pregnancy symptoms from a very early stage.
 Some of the symptoms of twin pregnancy, which may also be similar to that of a singleton pregnancy are mentioned below.